BetterThanTomorrow/calva/docs/site/polylith.md

+---
+title: Polylith
+description: How to Use Calva with Polylith
+---

 # How to Use Calva with Polylith

 [Polylith](https://polylith.gitbook.io/) is an architecture for backend projects that maximizes development ergonomics and code reuse.